TickerSparkInvestor Intelligence

 What makes this IPO relevant now is the combination of a still-active private equity market, more than $2.6 trillion of undeployed capital, and a public-market appetite for advisory firms when deal activity is healthy.
 Shareholders should watch whether the deal prices as a steady cash-generating advisory platform or as a more cyclical transaction business with concentrated sponsor exposure.
 The IPO window for quality financial-services names is open enough to support a deal like this, but the narrative has to hold up against the lockup and supply story once trading begins.

-Keep reading
+▌Keep reading

 All articles

-No, Anthropic is not publicly traded.
-Retail investors can’t buy Anthropic stock directly today, so the realistic paths are waiting for a future IPO or using public peers and strategic partners as proxies.
+No, Revolut is not publicly traded.
+Retail investors can’t buy it on a stock exchange today, so the realistic alternatives are to wait for a future IPO or look at public fintech peers like Wise, PayPal, and SoFi.